leveris133t/API-docs/cards/cards.md

 ### Card statuses

 Each card has an associated status.
 From this, we can determine what to communicate to the user and what actions the user is able to perform.

-- **Ordered**: The card has been created on the system and is ordered.
-For virtual cards, this status is momentary and doesn't require any further action from the user.
-For physical cards, the user will be able to track the card's delivery status and activate it when received
-- **Waiting for 1st PIN authorised transaction**: The card was activated in the app but needs a PIN transaction via an internet connected POS or ATM.
-Physical cards cannot be used for transactions during this status.
-Virtual cards are unaffected by this status
-- **Active**: The card is fully active and can be used regularly
-- **Frozen**: The card is temporarily blocked.
-This can be triggered by the user or by the bank.
-When frozen by the user, the user will be able to unfreeze through the cards service.
-When frozen by the bank, it can only be unfrozen via the back-office interface
-- **Permanently blocked**: The card was reported as lost, stolen or detained and is now permanently blocked.
-It can't be used for any type of transaction i.e. the card is effectively cancelled
+For the exact description of the statuses please see the flow chart below or the `status` attribute of the `Card` entity in the [API documentation](https://doc.ffc.internal/api/mw-gen-payment-card-ib/payment-card-ib/latest/).

 ![State diagram for the card statuses](card_statuses.png)